LopezGroup-ICIQ/care/README.md

 cd care
 python3 -m pip install .
 ```
+NOTE: MacOS users might need to launch a new shell at this point in order for the entry points to work correctly.

 3. Install [Julia](https://julialang.org/) to run microkinetic simulations with it.
 This step is required if you want to perform microkinetic simulations with Julia.
 As alternative, simulations can run with the implemented Scipy solver.